 Time to get creative!
 It's entirely possible to create various 'billing batches' by aligning subscriptions on various groups of Accounts within an Account Hierarchy.
 For example, you can set the subscriptions on Child Accounts A and B to bill on the same date, and the subscriptions on the Parent, and Child Accounts C and D to bill on the same date, to get two different sets of consolidated invoices.

 Account Hierarchy can also be used with the Calendar Billing - Alignment feature in order to further automate the process of lining up subscription bill dates.
-Contact support to have the Alignment feature flag enabled in order to leverage this functionality.
+Contact support to have the Account Hierarchy - Alignment feature flag enabled in order to leverage this functionality.

 When Calendar Billing - Alignment is used in conjunction with Account Hierarchy, the parent account's bill date will be used to align any subscriptions added to one of it's child accounts, provided that the child account bills to the parent account instead of itself.
 Otherwise, the child account will use its own account bill date as the basis for the alignment.
 The same logic applies to the setting of the account bill date itself.
 If a parent account does not have an account bill date, it can be set based on subscription activity on one of its child accounts or itself.
 Otherwise it uses the standard aligning logic.